wbattel4607/react-native-background-geolocation-1/docs/README.md

 :blue_book: See [HTTP Guide](http.md) for more information.

-:warning: It is highly recommended to let the plugin manage uploading locations to your server, **particularly for Android** when configured with **`stopOnTerminate: false`**, since your Cordova app (where your Javascript lives) *will* terminate &mdash; only the plugin's native Android background service will continue to operate, recording locations and uploading to your server.
+:warning: It is highly recommended to let the plugin manage uploading locations to your server, **particularly for Android** when configured with **`stopOnTerminate: false`**, since your React Native app (where your Javascript lives) *will* terminate &mdash; only the plugin's native Android background service will continue to operate, recording locations and uploading to your server.
 The plugin's native HTTP service *is* better at this task than Javascript Ajax requests, since the plugin will automatically retry on server failure.

 ------------------------------------------------------------------------------